Quality First Teaching

 What is Quality First Teaching?

 Quality First Teaching is adapted and responsive teaching that will meet the individual needs of the majority of children in the classroom.
-It includes good planning of well-sequenced and manageable lessons and class work, coupled with effective pedagogical choices, and robust assessment for learning which was used to inform the next steps in the teaching sequence for children.
+It includes good planning of well-sequenced and manageable lessons and class work, coupled with effective pedagogical choices, and robust assessment for learning which is used to inform the next steps in the teaching sequence for children.
 Quality First Teaching aims to engage and support the learning of all children and places a strong focus on pupil participation in learning.
 It demands 100% participation from the pupils, and sets high and realistic challenges.
 It does not ‘spoon feed’ - instead, it is challenging and demanding; it expects pupils to be able to articulate their ideas, understanding and thinking by actively promoting pupil talk.

 The Sutton Trust, a charity which aims to improve social mobility through education, found the components of great teaching include: